Carmen: Synopsis, Character Map

 Carmen

-I don’t lie to my heart.
-Carmen and José are no longer lovers.
+I will never love you!
+I will not lie to my heart.
+The relationship between Carmen and José is over.
 Carmen is free to live and free to die!

-Cheers echoed from the bullring.
-Carmen turns to leave.
+A cheer echoes from the bullring.
+Carmen tries to leave.

 Don José